6 Lower-Body Bodyweight Exercises to Add to Your Workout Routine

 Step-Ups are on the opposite side of the same coin as lunges, but instead of working down, you’re working up.

-Get a chair or bench, put one foot facing forward onto it, and step up and onto it.
+For this bodyweight exercise, get a chair or bench, put one foot facing forward onto it, and step up and onto it.
 It sounds more simple than it is, and once you get your weight into your front foot and stop relying on springing from your back foot to get up, this move gets really tricky really fast.

 Like a lunge, step-ups require lots of core strength and balance, so make sure to start with a lower step and work your way up!